radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 (**CLI**) for ipyrad.
 In this tutorial we'll walk through the entire assembly and analysis process.
 This is meant as a broad introduction to familiarize users with the general workflow, and some of the parameters and terminology.
-We will use as an example in this tutorial the Anolis data set from the first part of class.
-However, you can follow along with one of the other example data sets if you like and although your results will vary the procedure will be identical.
+We will use simulated paired-end ddRAD data as an example in this tutorial, however, you can follow along with one of the other example datasets if you like and although your results will vary the procedure will be identical.

 If you are new to RADseq analyses, this tutorial will provide a simple overview of how to execute ipyrad, what the data files look like, how to